cwchentw/lightweight-cms/content/deployment.md

 ## Set Firewalls

+You have to open ports for web service to accept external network connections.
+Default port for HTTP is 80 while that for HTTPs is 443.

 ### firewalld

+Invoke the following commands to open related ports:

 ```shell
 $ firewall-cmd --permanent --zone=public --add-port=80/tcp
 $ firewall-cmd --permanent --zone=public --add-port=443/tcp
 ```

+Reload firewalld to make your changes effective:

 ```shell
 $ firewall-cmd --reload